-The financial statements for the period ended 1 January 2022 have been prepared on the going concern basis as the Directors have determined that the Company has sufficient resources and liquidity facilities to meet its liabilities as they fall due for the period from the date of approval of the accounts up to 31 December 2023.

-The directors of ASDA Group Limited have provided a letter of support to the Company stating that ASDA Group Limited will provide financial support to the Company should it be required to enable it to continue to meet its liabilities as they fall due until 31 December 2023.
-Further details of the going concern assessment undertaken by the directors of ASDA Group Limited are provided in the annual report of ASDA Group Limited, for which copies are available on request from the registered office of that company.
+The financial statements for the period ended 31 December 2022 have been prepared on the going concern basis as the Directors have determined that the Company has sufficient resources and liquidity facilities to meet its liabilities as they fall due for the period from the date of approval of the accounts to 31 July 2024 ('the going concern period').
+The directors of Bellis Finco PLC have provided a letter of support to the Company stating that Bellis Finco PLC will provide financial support to the Company to enable it to continue to meet its liabilities as they fall due from the date of approval of the financial statements up to 31 July 2024.